-A-1.
+3A-1.
 New PH-PSH/PH-RRH Project-Leveraging Housing Resources.
-NOFO Section VII.B.6.a. are C applying for a new PSH or RRH project(s) that uses housing subsidies or subsidized housing units not funded through the CoC or ESG Programs to help individuals and families experiencing ness?
-Yes A-1a.
+NOFO Section VII.B.6.a.

+our Co ich are nelessr C applying for a new PSH or RRH project(s) that uses housing subsidies or subsidized housing units not funded through the CoC or ESG Programs to help individuals and families experiencing ness?
+Yes

+3A-1a.
 New PH-PSH/PH-RRH Project-Leveraging Housing Commitment.
 You Must Upload an Attachment to the 4B.
 Attachments Screen.

 NOFO Section VII.B.6.a.

 Select yes or no in the chart below to indicate the organization(s) that provided the subsidies or subsidized housing units for the proposed new PH-PSH or PH-RRH project(s).

+T

-1. Private organizations No 2.
-State or local government No 3.
-Public Housing Agencies, including use of a set aside or limited preference No 4.
-Faith-based organizations No 5.
-Federal programs other than the CoC or ESG Programs Yes 3A-2.
+1. Private organizations No

+State or local government No

+3. Public Housing Agencies, including use of a set aside or limited preference No

+4. Faith-based organizations No

+5. Federal programs other than the CoC or ESG Programs Yes

 New PSH/RRH Project-Leveraging Healthcare Resources.

+3A-2.
 NOFO Section VII.B.6.b.

+3A-2.

-FY2021 CoC Application Page 43 11/12/2021 ------------------------ --------- ------------
+FY2021 CoC Application Page 42 11/15/2021 ------------------------ --------- ------------